didda6429/mzXML-analysis/README.md

 at this early stage is is difficult to validate it's accuracy (whilst changes are still being made regularly).

 ##Performance
-This software is multi-threaded and is capable of using a virtually unlimited number of cores (particularly for the peak identification step).
-This means that, as well as performing better on a faster machine, it will also perform significantly better on a machine with more cores.
+This software is highly multi-threaded and is capable of using a virtually unlimited number of cores.